 What Is a Personal Brand?

-The concept of personal branding has its roots in the 1990s when thought leaders like Tom Peters emphasized the importance of self-packaging and career management.
+The concept of B2B brand marketing has its roots in the 1990s when thought leaders like Tom Peters emphasized the importance of self-packaging and career management.

 A personal brand is the unique combination of skills, experiences, and personalities that defines an individual’s reputation and value proposition.
 Just as companies cultivate corporate brands, professionals must develop and nurture their personal brands to differentiate themselves.